wangbri/tipCalc/README.md

 ## Notes

 I spent a lot of time reading over the Swift documentation and other online resources to incorporate the additional features.
 A few features I looked into but never had the chance/time to implement it with the time I had left when I started.
 I had issues with the simulator sometimes flashing areas of the screen black but for some reason, the gif seems to exacerbate the issue.
+I need to look into more efficient methods of coding ui animations as well.

 ## License